5T33Z0/OC-Little-Translated/00. Overview/v. Binary Name Changes Explained/README.md

 ## Problems and Risks

-Since OpenCore injects all patches into the ACPI on boot globally, it consequently affects *all* other Operating Systems installed, which may cause issues in other OS'es.
+Since OpenCore injects all patches into the ACPI on boot globally, it consequently affects *all* other Operating Systems installed, which may cause issues when running them.

 ### Example